1. Output information

 There are various sources of income data.
 A strength of the FRS is that it allows us to differentiate between homeowners and private renters and therefore we have chosen to use this source.
 We have used a weighted-quartiles method to approximate median income estimates from these data.
 The weighting helps to compensate for some survey design and response bias.

-FRS sample sizes are low at the regional level, and caution must be taken when interpreting year-on-year changes.
+FRS sample sizes are low at the regional level and somewhat inconsistent overall, so caution must be taken when interpreting year-on-year changes.
 It is not possible to provide the statistical significance of these estimates.
 Further quality information for the income statistics can be found on the Family Resources Survey information page.

 We have to make the assumption that earnings and income levels have the same relationship in each area.
 The resulting modelled incomes therefore come with additional uncertainty, over and above that of the regional income estimates.
-Further quality information is available in our Methodology for monthly earnings and employment estimates.
+Further quality information is available in our Guide to interpreting Annual Survey of Hours and Earnings (ASHE) estimates.

 This section provides a range of information that describes the quality of the data and details any points that should be noted when using these statistics.